v6d-io/v6d/docs/tutorials/kubernetes/vineyard-on-fluid.rst

 Step 2: Install the Fluid control plane and Fluid Python SDK in the ACK cluster.
 --------------------------------------------------------------------------------

 Option 1: Install ack-fluid.
-Reference document: Installing the `cloud native AI suite`_
+Refer to the document: `Install the cloud native AI suite`_

-Option 2: Using the open source version, we will use Kubectl to create a namespace named ``fluid-system`` , and then use Helm to install Fluid.
+Option 2: Using the open-source version, we will use `Kubectl`_ to create a namespace named ``fluid-system``, and then use `Helm`_ to install Fluid.
 This process only needs to be completed through the following simple Shell commands.

 .. code:: bash